 The two examples shown here are an image from a 35mm camera.
 The overall frames of both photos have the ratio of an 8 x 10 photo.
 In the photo on the left, the photo shows the full-frame version of the image that you would see in a 35mm slide.
 Note that this results in blank spaces at the top and bottom of the image.
 The image on the right has been enlarged to fill the vertical dimension of the frame, which automatically results in the "cropping" (cutting off) of the left and right ends of the original image.

 The loss of detail is not too great, and for most photos it may not matter.
 But it is important to understand the difference between the two different ways of printing images from 35mm cameras and other cameras that do not have the same ratio of length/width (1.25:1) that an 8x10 photo has.

-When you order prints from us, if your images are from cameras that do not match the print frame format that you have requested, you will need to specify on your order form (check-box) how you want us to print them: full image
+When you order prints from us, if your images are from cameras that do not match the print frame format that you have requested, you will need to specify on your order form (check-box) how you want us to print them: full image, or cropped.

 If we have not previously converted your photos, then you have two options.
 You can:

 Full instructions will be included in the reply email we will send to you when we receive your email requesting prints.